 What is an agile product owner?

-An agile product owner is a leader who helps the team understand what the customer needs and how to meet those needs.
+An agile product owner is a leader who serves as a liaison between the development team and the ultimate users of a product.
 They work with stakeholders to build a backlog of features and prioritize them based on what will create the most value for customers.

 In Scrum, the product owner is responsible for managing the product backlog.
 This means he or she needs to understand what the business goals are, what functionality is required to achieve those goals, and how much each feature will cost in terms of time and resources.